Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 Another well-equipped destination is Bolognola, near a wonderful medieval village.
 Here the ski facilities have 6 kilometers of slopes, numerous ski lifts, rental area for skis and snowboards, as well as slopes approved for slalom, super G and giant slalom competitions for advanced skiers.

-Experience the joy of snow in the green heart of Italy
+10. Experience the joy of snow in Umbria

 Among the many options to choose from when thinking about where to ski in Italy, Umbria represents a great option that is easily accessible from different parts of the peninsula.
-If you're already familiar with the history and wonderful medieval culture of the Umbrian villages, you'll just have to experience this region during the winter season as well, equipping yourself with boots, ski suit, goggles, hat and everything you need to have fun in the snow.
+If you're already familiar with the history and wonderful medieval culture of the villages of the region, you'll just have to experience the winter season of Umbria as well, equipping yourself with boots, ski suit, goggles, hat and everything you need to have fun in the snow.

 In the area around Perugia you will find two major ski complexes.
 In the town of Costacciaro you can visit the Pian delle Macinare cross-country skiing center, which has already been renowned for several decades for cross-country skiing at the foot of Monte Cucco.
 All around is a wonderful beech forest, which attracts tourists throughout the year thanks to a very good promotion of the area.